Rockville Farmers Market

 RideOn bus route 47.

-A variety of vendors participate in the Saturday Farmers Market providing an array of locally grown fruits and vegetables, plants and flowers, baked goods, cheeses and meats for purchase.
-Below are the participating vendors for the 2025 Saturday Farmers Market.
+A variety of vendors participate in the Rockville Farmers Market providing an array of locally grown fruits and vegetables, plants and flowers, baked goods, cheeses and meats for purchase.
+Below are the vendors participating in the 2026 Rockville Farmers Market.

 Vendors subject to change and may not be onsite each week.